The Chaplain's Office is located in The Dialogue Center at 661 Taylor Street. The office is open from 8:00 a.m. to 4:30 p.m.

 Rabbi Danielle Stillman is Director of Jewish Student Life and Associate Chaplain.

-Mrs. Susan Meyers is the Chaplain's Office Secretary and Wedding Coordinator.
+Terri Ball-Nicholas is the Chaplain's Office Coordinator and Packer Church Wedding Coordinator.
 Appointments with the Chaplain may be scheduled by calling 610-758-3877.

 The Chaplain's Office Supports the Following Statement by Association of American Universities President Mary Sue Coleman: